scipunch/notes/projects/arcticles/Job market in Korea/Exploring Job Market for Software Engineers.md

 }
 ```

-What about experience requirement for each position in  `Python`?
+What about experience and degree requirement for each position in  `Python`?

 ```sh
 $df